gridpoint-com/svg_island/README.md

 notes:
 meks

 What you see here on the screen is a hand built SVG replica.
 Every part was built using either polylines, or text elements.
 We took the data from the original chart, ran it through a transformation to create a list of structs that has the x and y coordinates for each line segment.
-The keys to this transformation lie in using important takeaway #2 of our line drawing exercise: using the previous line’s end coordinates as the start of the current line.
-We use the dimensions of the SVG viewport to scale and determine the coordinates of the end of the line.
+To genereate the coordinates we rely on important takeaway #2 of our line drawing exercise: using the previous line’s end coordinates as the start of the current line.
+We also use the dimensions of the SVG viewport to scale and determine the coordinates of the end of the line.

 ---